MrDuartePT/deckifier/README.md

 ```

-## 2. Go to /usr/lib/os-session-select and replace session_launcher if needed
+## 2. Go to /usr/lib/os-session-select and replace session_launcher if needed and also edit the username
 ```
 nano /usr/lib/os-session-select
 ```
 ```
-At line 50-66 replace mrduarte what is needed ctrl+O and Enter to Save ctrl+X to exit
+At line 50-66 replace session_launcher what is needed At line 92 replace mrduate with your username ctrl+O and Enter to Save ctrl+X to exit
 ```